kffl/nextcloud-webhooks/README.md

 }
 ```

+Example notification payloads for other Flow event types are listed [here](#flow-events).

 ## Authenticating requests

 If the Nextcloud instance and the service responsible for receiving incoming webhook notifications are to communicate over public internet, it is important to provide a secret key used for signing the notifications in order to protect the receiving service from spoofing attacks.
 This app allows you to define `webhooks_secret` in your Nextcloud `config.php` like so: